Arthroscopic Knee and Joint Surgery in Bangkok, Thailand

-During an average knee arthroscopy, a small fiber-optic camera (the endoscope) is inserted into the joint through a small incision, about 4 mm (1/8 inch) long.
+During an average knee arthroscopic surgery in Bangkok, a small fiber-optic camera (the endoscope) is inserted into the joint through a small incision, about 4 mm (1/8 inch) long.
 A special fluid is used to visualize the joint parts.
 More incisions might be performed in order to check other parts of the knee.
 Then, other miniature instruments are used to perform the surgery.

-Recovery after a knee arthroscopy is significantly faster as compared to an arthrotomy.
+Recovery after a knee arthroscopic surgery in Thailand is significantly faster compared to an arthrotomy (open surgery).
 Most patients can return home and walk using crutches the same or the next day after the surgery.
 Recovery time depends on the reason that surgery was needed and the patient’s physical condition.
 Usually, a patient can put weight on their leg within a couple of days and after a few weeks, the joint function can fully recover.
 It is not uncommon for athletes who have an above-average physical condition to return to normal athletic activities within a few weeks.

 Arthroscopic surgeries of the knee in Thailand are done for many reasons, but the usefulness of surgery for treating osteoarthritis is doubtful.
 A double-blinded placebo-controlled study on arthroscopic surgery for osteoarthritis of the knee was published in the New England Journal of Medicine in 2002.
 In this three-group study, 180 military veterans with osteoarthritis of the knee were randomly assigned to receive arthroscopic debridement with lavage, just arthroscopic lavage, or a sham surgery, which made superficial incisions to the skin while pretending to do the surgery.
 For two years after the surgeries, patients reported their pain levels and were evaluated for joint motion.
 Neither the patients nor the independent evaluators knew which patients had received which surgery.
 The study reported, “At no point did either of the intervention groups report less pain or better function than the placebo group.”